Home

 5. Far Arena - Rire resists diplomatic relations with Sevildom by claiming the moral high ground, thus straining the patience of House Nersal and dragging Amel through intense public interest in him as a victim of Sevildom.
 (Published 2009)

 6. Avim's Oath - Rejected by Erien, and challenged by Perry to realize the dream of making the Blue Demish a court power, Amel competes with Luthan to win Demora in a bizarre competition to identify which of them is ‘nicer’.
 Luthan struggles with her love of Erien and Vretla just wants to get pregnant by either Pureblood.
 When Amel’s new body guard, Alivda, chucks Vretla out of Amel’s bedroom, she joins Erien on a mission to rescue his young nephew, Leksan, who is kidnapped by a rival clan.
 Amel and Erien struggle to cooperate for the greater good while competing for love and for oaths.
-(Coming August 2010)
+(Published 2010)

 10. Unholy Science - Power exerted through bioscience was the greatest evil known to Okal Rel for a thousand years.
 Now medicine is honorable once more.
 But just when a war weary Sevildom least expects it, the past lashes out from the Reach of Luverthan.
 Can the tired and disillusioned leaders of change keep their heads?
 Or will history revert to a cycle of abuse punished by righteous anger, once again.

-Page last updated: 12-Mar-2010
+Page last updated: 21-Sep-2012

 Corrections to webmaster